awsdocs/amazon-emr-release-guide/doc_source/presto-graceful-autoscale.md

 **Limitations**

 PrestoDB Graceful Decommission does not work on EMR clusters where HTTP connectivity is disabled, such as when `http-server.http.enabled` is set to `false`\.
-PrestoSQL does not support Graceful Decommission at all, regardless of the `http-server.http.enabled` setting\.
+Trino does not support Graceful Decommission at all, regardless of the `http-server.http.enabled` setting\.